zeppe-lin/pkgman/README.md

 ABOUT
 -----
-This directory contains *pkgman*, a package management tool that provides additional functionality to basic package management utilities like [pkgmk][1] and [pkgutils][2].
+This directory contains _pkgman_, a package management tool that provides additional functionality to basic package management utilities like [pkgmk][1] and [pkgutils][2].

-This *pkgman* distribution is a fork of CRUX' *prt-get* tool as of commit da6bfb0 (Fri Oct 16 2020).
-It was almost completely rewritten from a "C-like" coding standard to high-level c++17 primitives.
-This enabled aggressive optimization (-O3 and above).
-So-called *prt-cache* functionality have been removed since there is no fundamental advantage in *prt-cache* when PageCache+NVMe are available.
-The man pages have been rewritten in POD format.
-Build system have been switched from autotools to POSIX make(1p).
-A command-line interface also have been rewritten.
+This _pkgman_ distribution is a fork of CRUX' _prt-get_ tool as of commit da6bfb0 (Fri Oct 16 2020) with the following differences:
+  * The code has been rewritten from "C-like" coding standard to high-level C++17 primitives.
+This enabled aggressive optimization (`-O3` and above).
+  * Doxygen documentation has been improved and covers (almost?) all code.
+  * So-called _prt-cache_ functionality have been removed since there is no fundamental advantage while _PageCache_+_NVMe_ are available.
+  * The man pages have been rewritten in POD format.
+  * Build system have been switched from autotools to POSIX make(1p).
+  * The command-line interface have been rewritten.
+  * The commands output have been unified and improved.

+See git log for complete/further differences.

 The original sources can be downloaded from:
   1. git://crux.nu/tools/prt-get.git                        (git)